sdoering01/seraphine/README.md

 should use the release build by putting the `--release` flag after `cargo run`.
 To just build an executable, use `cargo build --release`.
 The executable will be placed in the directory `target/release`.

+## Testing

+All features of Seraphine are covered by tests.
+Use `cargo test` to run the test suite.